 What is Internal Rotation Lag Sign?

-- Internal Rotation Lag Sign is used to test The integrity of the subscapularis tendon of the rotator cuff of the shoulder.
+Internal Rotation Lag Sign is used to check for the integrity of the subscapularis tendon of the rotator cuff of the shoulder.

 How it’s Performed?